7 Nicest Fighters in MMA History | Easily Explained

-He has even opened his new wrestling academy which is where all wrestlers can get better, there's even bunk bed areas, showers, wrestling mats, clothing shop and much more.
+He has even opened his new wrestling academy which is where all wrestlers can get better, there are even bunk bed areas, showers, wrestling mats, clothing shops, and much more.

 It's genuinely impressive and speaks volumes to his character as he is doing this all to give back to his community and put his son in a better place as well.

-Whittaker is one of the most likeable fighters on the roster.
+Whittaker is one of the most likable fighters on the roster.

 Despite winning the middleweight championship (after going through the murderer's row), he almost always has more compliments to throw at his opponent than trash talk.